The House Behind the Cedars

-The Virginia Censorship Board at first banned the film from being shown in the state, saying it would threaten race relations.
+At first, the Virginia Censorship Board banned the film from being shown in the state, saying it would threaten race relations.
 In 1924, the state had passed the Racial Integrity Act incorporating the one-drop rule into law for the first time.
-It classified as black for state record keeping any person with any known African ancestry, regardless of their self-identification or community.
+It classified as Black, for state record-keeping, any person with any known African ancestry, regardless of their self-identification or community.
 Although Micheaux made some cuts to get the film distributed, he wrote to the board: "There has been but one picture that incited the colored people to riot and that still does.
 [T]hat picture is Birth of a Nation."

 Plot

 Rena (Shingzie Howard) is a young woman of mixed race.
-Although she is romantically pursued by an upwardly mobile African American named Frank (C.D.
-Griffith), Rena does not decide in his favor.
-Her appearance allows her to pass for white, as she is of majority European ancestry, although she has grown up in the black community.
+Although she is romantically pursued by an upwardly-mobile African American named Frank (C.D.
+Griffith), she does not decide in his favor.
+Although she has grown up in the Black community, her appearance allows her to pass for white, as she is of majority European ancestry.

-She meets and falls in love with George Tryon, a young white aristocrat (Lawrence Chenault).
-But as their relationship deepens, Rena believes she has to acknowledge her African ancestry.
+Rena meets and falls in love with George Tryon, a young white aristocrat (Lawrence Chenault).
+But as their relationship deepens, she believes that she must acknowledge her African ancestry.
 She leaves John and returns to Frank, yet her decision creates great inner turmoil.
-As she accepts Frank as her life partner, she confesses: "Frank, I am miserable."
+As she accepts Frank as her husband, she confesses: "Frank, I am miserable."